-The OAuth 2.0 authorization server needs a callback URL where it will send responses to MapForce.
-MapForce will designate automatically the URL and port for communicating with the authorization server.
+The OAuth 2.0 authorization server needs a URI to which it will send responses.
+By default, MapForce automatically specifies a URI for communicating with the authorization server.

-If the authorization server mandates that communication should take place over a specific port, select Specific port and enter the desired port name.
+If the authorization server requires a specific port, select the Specific port check box and enter the relevant port.